Attstar2021/live-life/README.md

    1. As a First Time Visitor, I want to easily access, understand and use the main functions of the site.
  #### Navbar
   * I can view Navbar from every page so that I can easily navigate between pages.
    ![Screenshot (32)](https://user-images.githubusercontent.com/91749477/211206261-9dffe84b-c374-4fa1-935f-6cf14c36ca80.png)
    * I can navigate through pages qucikly so that I can view content seamlessly with page refresh.
    ![main2](https://user-images.githubusercontent.com/91749477/211204565-2c573b2b-456c-4f2f-beb3-9f721ace6c7d.png)
 #### Footer
   * I can view Footer from every page so that I can easily access social media links of this site.
+  * Whichever link I click, it will be open up in a new tab to ensure the user can easily get back to the website.
    ![Screenshot (29)](https://user-images.githubusercontent.com/91749477/211206252-75b53f86-00e6-4c74-8358-e846d55694ea.png)
       * I can view message buttons on footer in polite and user friendly way to understand rules of this site.
    ![Screenshot (30)](https://user-images.githubusercontent.com/91749477/211206258-190dbe4c-6b87-4a3c-b083-35bc6da4a2af.png)